-GAY/STRAIGHT ALLIANCE - The purpose of the Gay/Straight Alliance (GSA) is to unite students and faculty of all sexual orientations.
+P & SEXUALITY ALLIANCE - The purpose of the Gender & Sexuality Alliance (GSA) is to unite students and faculty of all sexual orientations and gender identities.
 The organization's goal is to create a school environment that is non-repressive, where students can learn and flourish regardless of their sexual orientation. - Ms. Murphy